c4elme/information-security-notebook/penetration-testing-stuff/hack-the-box-writeups/ippsec-october.md

 * find the files that have been updated

 * compare their hashes

-* try to access the README.md to see the changelo
+* try to access the README.md to see the changelogs